Face Landmarks

 .

-This template comes with several helper scripts to help you to attach your objects to a single point or the center of multiple points.
+This asset comes with several helper scripts to help you to attach your objects to a single point or the center of multiple points.
 You can also use the distance between the points to create different interactions.

 Take a look below for a description of each helper and information about their settings.